-I have been passionate about painting and the beauty of the world around us from early childhood.
+I have been passionate about painting and the beauty of the world around us for decades.

 When I became an electrical engineer after studying at Aachen University and the Imperial College London I continued to paint and perfect my techniques in my spare time.